-Manhunt underway in Auburn after man kills officer, injuries others
+Police arrest suspect in shooting of three officers in Auburn

 Latest Weather Blog

 AUBURN, Ala.
-(AP) - Authorities in Alabama are searching for a man they say shot and wounded three Auburn police officers.
+(AP) - Auburn University has announced that a man suspected of killing one Auburn police officer and wounding two others near campus has been arrested.

-Local and state law enforcement are searching for 29-year-old Grady Wayne Wilkes, who they say is armed and wearing camouflage body armor and a helmet.
-An Auburn police release says officers responded late Sunday night to a reported domestic disturbance and were shot at by Grady.
+Auburn Campus Safety made an "all clear" announcement on Twitter and said police reported the suspect was in custody.
+Authorities had been searching for 29-year-old Grady Wayne Wilkes, who they said was armed and wearing camouflage body armor and a helmet.

-According to ABC 3340, one officer was killed and two others were injured.

-The Opelika-Auburn News reports helicopters are patrolling.
-A law enforcement command center has been set at up Auburn University, which is warning students to stay away from a mobile home park about five miles from campus.
+Police said Wilkes opened fire on officers who responded late Sunday night to a reported domestic disturbance at a mobile home park.
+Lee County Coroner Bill Harris says an officer was taken from the scene and died in the emergency room.
+Two other officers were wounded and are expected to recover.

 More News